 -l 100) to constrain the bandwidth used by the

 copy command to 100kbits/second.
 Use of the -l flag is recommended to avoid the copy operation blocking the VoltDB server

 Finally, if you wish to backup the data in a non-proprietary format, you can use the voltadmin save --format=csv command to create a snapshot of the data as comma-separated value (CSV) formatted text files.
 The advantage is that the resulting files are usable by more systems than just VoltDB.
 The disadvantage is that the CSV files only contain the data, not the schema.
 These files cannot be read directly into VoltDB, like a native snapshot can.
-Instead, you will need to create a new database then use the csvloader utility to load individual files into each table to restore the database completely.
+Instead, you will need to create a new database, load the schema, then use the csvloader utility to load individual files into each table to restore the database completely.